 Camp- round up the family and pack up the car.

 Run, take advantage of the trails and lace up those running shoes, my preferred method of running is on rough trails, not paths.
-I am a true believer of trail running.
+I am a true believer in trail running.